John Kelly Limited: History

 In 1993, Kelly's Fuels Ltd merged with the Lanes Group ltd. Bruce Lindsay Coal of Edinburgh took them over 1997.
 They now have depots in Derry, Ballymena, Portadown, Belfast and Coleraine.

-In 2018, a project funded funded by the Heritage Lottery Fund and Mid and East Antrim borough Council had started to restore Kelly's coal offices to preserve the historic building.
+In 2018, a project funded by the Heritage Lottery Fund and Mid and East Antrim borough Council had started to restore Kelly's coal offices to preserve the historic building.
 The coal office dates back to 1910, and was taken over by John Kelly Limited in 1920 Robinson's Shoes Outlet opened in the building in February 2020.